International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_4_Securing_Applications.md

 ![App Interactions](./media/app_interaction.png)

-Securing the app in the connector: container run-time responsible for ensuring the following aspects:
+Securing the app in the connector:
+* Container run-time responsible for ensuring the following aspects:
   * Integrity and authenticity of apps -> verified before start of app
   * Validation of license aspects (e.g. usage for time frame, ...)

-Routing responsible for controlling data flows between apps -> essential question: which data flows are allowed/how to decide which flows are allowed -> first approach: data provider receives an  overview of the data flows in the connector and what happens with their data in case of a transfer -> then they can decide whether they want to share or not
+* Routing responsible for controlling data flows between apps
+  * Essential question: which data flows are allowed/how to decide which flows are allowed
+  * First approach: data provider receives an overview of the data flows in the connector and what happens with their data in case of a transfer -> then they can decide whether they want to share or not

-Open point: which interfaces do the apps require (store this data, give me this data, transfer this information to app XY)
+  * Open point: which interfaces do the apps require → Suggestion:
+    * store this data
+    * give me this data
+    * transfer this information to app X (on connector Y)